tbplas.Lindhard

 Calculate band structure along given k_path.

-Calculate dielectric function for given q-points from dynamic polarization.
+Calculate dielectric function from dynamic polarization.

 calc_epsilon_q0(omegas, ac_cond)